MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

    *  PlayReady supports many kinds of protocols.
 There is no restriction for any protocol.
 However, clients usually support one or many of the following standards: SSTP (Smooth Streaming), DASH (Dynamic Adaptive Streaming over HTTP), HLS (HTTP Live Streaming).
 In addition to these protocols, it is perfectly acceptable and doable for a service that controls both its backend and clients to implement a different protocol, for example multicast TS on a closed network.

    *  The format of the content is typically H264 + AAC, or H265 + AAC, but all other codecs are allowed by PlayReady.
-However, for some of them the service may have to build the tools.

    *  Streaming rental content can use either a persistent or non-persistent license.